bolbolabadi/chatGPT/Telegram/Delete all messages in a Telegram channel.md

-## Delete all messages in a Telegram channel using a bot
+## Delete all messages in a Telegram channel using a bot with python3

 To delete all messages in a Telegram channel using a bot and the channel's ```username```, you can use the following code: